 When various pollutants have been found in the landfill’s groundwater, there has been no information available on the impact of these pollutants on water quality and biodiversity in the lake.
 There have been no studies of potential changes in aquatic species distribution and composition or on bioaccumulation of toxins in fish.
 We need information on the risk of contaminants migrating to A. underground water, B. the wetlands, C. the Black River, D. South Bay and E. the Lake, resulting in water and ecosystem contamination.

-On January 22nd, 2019, MCI submitted their recommendations to the Vermont Environmental Commission during public hearings in Coventry:
+On January 22nd, 2019, MCI submitted their recommendations to the Vermont Environmental Commission during public hearings in Coventry about the landfill expansion:

 - More extensive research must be done to know the actual impact of the Coventry landfill on Lake Memphremagog;

-- The outflow of leachate into the lake must stop;
+- The outflow of leachate (treated or not) into the lake must stop;

 - The expansion of the landfill must be stopped, like the landfill in Magog;

 - The precautionary principle to prevent any degradation of Lake Memphremagog must be applied.